 Pedestrians scatter as fire causes New York construction crane's arm to collapse and crash to street

-NEW YORK — A towering construction crane caught fire high above the West Side of Manhattan on Wednesday morning, then lost its long arm, which smashed against a nearby building, dangled and plummeted to the street as people ran for their lives on the sidewalk below.
+NEW YORK — A towering construction crane caught fire high above the West Side of Manhattan on Wednesday morning, causing its long arm to snap off, smash against a nearby building and plummet to the street as people ran for their lives on the sidewalk below.

-Four people suffered minor injuries, but no one died, according to New York City Mayor Eric Adams.
+Several people suffered minor injuries in the collapse, but no one died, New York City Mayor Eric Adams said.

 “As you can see from the debris on the street, this could have been much worse,” the Democrat said at a news conference, noting that the street at that hour of the morning is often filled with pedestrians, cars and buses.

-The fire atop the 54-story building was reported around 7:25 a.m.
-Photos and videos posted on social media showed flames bursting from the engine compartment of a crane hundreds of feet above 10th Avenue at 41st Street.
-The crane's arm, which was carrying a 16-ton load of concrete, snapped off after the fire had been burning for a period of time.
+The crane was operating 45 stories up when its engine compartment caught fire at around 7:25 a.m., authorities said.
+Photos and videos on social media show flames bursting from the crane hundreds of feet above 10th Avenue at 41st Street.
+The crane's arm, which was carrying a 16-ton load of concrete, dangled before breaking off.

 “That weight of 16 tons is attached by a cable,” said Joseph Pfeifer, first deputy commissioner for the Fire Department of New York.
 “As the fire heats the cable, the cable weakens to a point where it loses its strength, and that’s where the collapse occurred.”

-The person operating the crane tried to put out the fire as it spread, but then had to flee to safety, Pfeifer said.
-The cause of the fire is being investigated.
+The person operating the crane tried to put out the fire as it spread but had to flee to safety, Pfeifer said.

+Nine civilians experienced minor injuries in the collapse or its aftermath, according to a fire department spokesperson.
+Two firefighters experienced heat exhaustion and chest pains.

 “I never seen anything like that,” said Charles Pescatore, 18, a college helper on a construction site a few blocks away.
 “It could have killed a bunch of people.”

+It was one of two deadly crane accidents in 2008, leading to the resignation of the city's buildings commissioner, as well as new safety measures around testing and oversight of crane operations.

+Five years later, a crane owned by the company left a concrete cube dangling above a bustling pedestrian area for several hours, shutting down a major thoroughfare in Midtown Manhattan.

-Delicia McInnis, a Long Island resident who saw the crane come down, said she was surprised no one was seriously injured.
+Delecia McInnis, a Long Island resident who saw the crane come down Wednesday, said she was surprised no one was seriously injured.

 “There’s so many things going on at 7 o’clock in the city, people are going to school, summer camp, there’s always someone around in this area,” she said.